FonnDuh/Card-manager/README.md

 5. **Favorites System**:

-   - Allows users to mark business cards as favorites.
+   - Allows users to mark and unmark business cards as favorites.
    - Provides visual indicators for favorite cards.
    - Stores the favorite status in the database.
    - Includes a dedicated page listing all favorite business cards.
-   - Allows users to remove a business card from favorites.

 6. **CRM System (Admin Panel)**:

    - Provides a dedicated CRM page accessible only to admin users.
    - Displays a table of all users and their statuses.
-   - Allows admins to update user roles (regular/business).
+   - Allows admins to update user roles (regular/business) and details.
-   - Enables admins to delete users, except for other admin accounts.
+   - Enables admins to delete and edit users.

 7. **Additional Features Added to the Official Requirements**:

-   - **Dark Mode Support**: Implemented a dark mode toggle using a custom React hook (`useDarkMode.ts`).
+   - **Dark Mode**: Implemented as a React Context (`DarkModeContext.tsx`) and a custom hook (`useDarkMode.ts`).
    - **Loading Spinner**: A reusable `LoadingSpinner.tsx` component for better UX during API calls.
    - **Error Boundaries**: Implemented in `ErrorBoundary.tsx` to catch and display UI errors.
    - **Pagination**: Added a pagination component (`Pagination.tsx`) for business cards and CRM pages.